How to cheat honestly in Sports Betting

 - Loyalty is for dogs

 Don’t stick to just one bookie; shop around.
-Brand loyalty is great, but it won’t help you increase your chances of winning.
+Brand loyalty is great, but it won’t help you increase your edge.
 Check which bookmakers have the best prices for an event, especially if it’s a championship.
 Also, check out the offers available for specific bets.
 In football, for example, the first goalscorer market is one of the most popular bets.
 As a result, bookies all have their spin on it.

 - Consider less obvious markets

-It’s the obvious choice to wager money on your favourite team to win an event, except that every other supporter is doing precisely the same thing.
+It’s the obvious choice to wager on your favourite team to win an event, except that every other supporter is doing precisely the same thing.
 Consider placing bets on other available markets.
 Perhaps your favourite team has a great scorer that’s placed top in the league.
 Placing a bet on him to score anytime during the game is probably a safe bet and is likely to offer some good odds.

 - Don’t bet with your emotions